AnimaApp/docs/src/v3/figma/getting-started/index.md

 ## What Is Anima App?

 **Anima App** enables designers to create real experiences, rather than clickable prototypes, and offers collaboration tools to build consensus across teams and organizations.
-Anima also converts **Figma, Sketch and Adobe XD** designs to HTML/CSS websites that can hosted on Anima servers or can be downloaded as a HTML/CSS code package and self-hosted.
+Anima also converts **Figma, Sketch and Adobe XD** designs to React, Vue or HTML/CSS websites that can be hosted on Anima servers or can be downloaded as a React, Vue or HTML/CSS code package and self-hosted.
 No coding needed!

 **Anima App** is a great tool for: